Alanian cavalryman, 1th- 2d century (1)

 The kingdom of the Vandals and the Alans in Africa

 The Vandal Geiseric (34a) founded in 428 the kingdom of the Vandals and the Alans.
 He decides to cross to North Africa and conquers in 430 and the important capital and port town Hippo.
-The Eastern Roman emperor sends a fleet led by general Aspar, a Alan by birth.
+The Eastern Roman emperor sends a fleet led by general Aspar, an Alan by birth.
 He fights them without success and concludes to a peace treaty in 435 in which the kingdom of the Vandals and Alans is recognized as a country with Hippo as capital.
 After the departure of Aspar king Geiseric wins the historic city of Carthago that from now is the capital.
 They also have now a huge fleet.

 Europe from 500 to 630.
 Here you see the Empire of the Vandals and Alans in North Africa, Sardinia and Corsica.
 Map from the Great Dutch Historical School atlas.

+The Alans integrate into the Vandal population, as they had done in Gaul with the Franks.
 From now this is over more than a century the most dominant kingdom in the Mediterranean.
 In Africa, the present Tunisia and Algeria, are fertile fields that since a long time supply the grain for Rome and Italy.
 They will conquer all coasts and islands in the western part of the Mediterranean included the islands Sardinia, Corsica, the Balearics and Sicily.
 This empire is during the reign of Geiseric, during fifty years, the most powerful kingdom in this region.
 They also dominate great parts of the mainland of Italy, Greece and all the Greek islands.
 At a very old age dies in 477 king Geiseric.